ihmeuw-msca/OneMod/docs/user_guide/index.rst

    core_concepts
    advanced_usage

-TODO: Instructions for how to read the user guide
+..
+Add stages/index after core_concepts

+This user guide introduces and explains some key concepts of the **OneMod** package.

 .. note::

-   For explanations of key OneMod terms, please check out :ref:`Core Concepts`.
+   * For explanations of key **OneMod** terms, please check out :ref:`Core Concepts`.
+   * For instructions on creating custom stages, please check out :ref:`Advanced Usage`.

-..
-For information on the stages available in OneMod, please check out :ref:`Stages`.
+.. * For information on the modeling stages available in OneMod, please check out :ref:`Stages`.

-   For instructions on creating custom stages, please check out :ref:`Advanced Usage`.